PrototypeZone/tech104/tech104lab08.md

 - [ ] Demonstrated use of an array in the lab.
 - [ ] Menu options provided from an array of strings, a 2 dimensional array of chars.

-0. for Monday's lab group mikelake.humber.ca is saying access denied, let us transfer our files to apollo.humber.ca and use it instead right now.
-Log in and write the command ``` chmod g+wx .```
 1. Demonstrate one functioning ```array``` to your professor.
 Example:
 ```c